 Welcome to the University of Wisconsin–Madison!
-We are happy to hear you have arrived!
-We hope that you will find your time in Madison is productive, rewarding and enjoyable.
+We are happy you arrived.
+We hope your time in Madison is productive, rewarding and enjoyable.

-At International Faculty and Staff Services (IFSS), we are always happy to provide assistance to you during your program.
+At International Faculty and Staff Services (IFSS), we are happy to provide assistance to you during your program.
 Your host department will also serve as a valuable resource during your stay.
-Please review the below information to ensure your program is started smoothly.
+Please review the below information to ensure your program is started smoothly–there are a few items you will need to complete to be compliant with your J-1 status.
+You can use this checklist to help you get started.

 Check-in Process and Documentation